 B-2: To provide locations for a mixture of commercial, service, and residential uses in a comfortable pedestrian environment that is easily accessible and well-connected to surrounding neighborhoods.
 Such a mixture may serve the daily needs of nearby residents within walking distance, as well as surrounding neighborhoods via multiple modes of transportation.
 The zone provides a broad range of goods and services with a mixture of large and small buildings, such as grocery stores, shops and services located in shopping centers and along arterial streets.
 The B-2 zone's multi-modal orientation accommodates all modes of transportation, and the standards of the zone require that development relate to surrounding neighborhoods by design, orientation, and circulation patterns.
-The zone encourages mixed-use development, and provides locations for moderate to high-density housing, including three-family, four-family, townhouse, and multi-family structures in urban neighborhoods along arterials.
+The zone encourages mixed-use development, and provides locations for moderate to high-density housing in urban neighborhoods along arterials.